roman-bachmann/EEG-Finger-Predictor/README.md

 $ cd src && python test.py
 ```

-To run file that returns the train and test accuracies / losses of the best LSTM model run:
+To run file that returns the train and test accuracies / losses of the best LSTM model run (Takes very long to train if not on a GPU!):

 ```
 $ cd src && python train_best_lstm.py
 ```